If your company offers health insurance to your employees, there are a couple tax forms to keep in mind when filing your taxes.

 To access this document, follow these steps:

-For tax filings, 1095-Cs are only required for employers that had an average of at least 50 full time equivalent employees in the previous year.
+For tax filings, 1095-Cs are only required for employers that had an average of 50 or more full-time equivalent employees in the previous year.

-If you had Gusto-managed benefits during a tax filing year and averaged 50+ full-time equivalent employees in the previous year, Gusto prepares the form for you and send it at the end of the year by mail.
+If you had Gusto-managed benefits during a tax filing year and averaged 50+ full-time equivalent employees in the previous year, Gusto prepares the form for you and mails it at the end of the year.
 It will not be available in your Gusto account.
 If another broker manages your benefits, contact them directly for assistance with Form 1095-C.

 Two tax forms are provided for employees who have an HSA: 1099-SA and 5498-SA.

-How to find them: Avidia Bank sends applicable forms directly to enrolled employees.
-You can also find them in your Gusto Benefits Card Manager:
+How to find them: Avidia Bank sends applicable forms directly to enrolled employees, unless you've changed your delivery preference to electronic delivery only.
+You can also find your forms in the Gusto Benefits Card Manager: